rafaeltonholo/svg-to-compose/README.md

   --add-to-material               Add the icon to the Material Icons context provider.
   --debug                         Enable debug log.
   --verbose                       Enable verbose log.
+  -np, --no-preview, --kmp        Removes the preview function from the file.
+It is very useful if you are generating the icons for
+                                  KMP, since KMP doesn't support previews yet.
+  --make-internal                 Mark the icon as internal --minified                      Remove all comments explaining the path logic creation and inline all method parameters.
   -h, --help                      Show this message and exit

 Arguments: